GeekyAnts/vue-native-website/src/docs/Animation.md

 ## Introduction

-Animations are a useful tool to boost the user experience and hence it must be utilised to the fullest, meaning there are mainly two ways you can animated components.
+Animations are a useful tool to boost the user experience and hence it must be utilised to the fullest, meaning there are mainly two ways you can animate components:

 • To build from ground up, one can use an animation library such as React Native's Animated API and animate components such as `view` or `text`.
-• Use animations from animation tools like `AirBnb`'s `Lottie`.
+• Import animations from animation tools like After Effects (using Lottie).

 Let's take a look at how we can achieve the former approach in this section with the help of a simple grow animation.